-Four new members of The Accounting Hall of Fame will be inducted by the American Accounting Association (AAA) in August 2019, during the organization's Annual Meeting in San Francisco, CA. The Accounting Hall of Fame, originated at The Ohio State University in 1950, previously inducted 97 members over the decades of its activity.
+Five new members of The Accounting Hall of Fame will be inducted by the American Accounting Association (AAA) in August 2020, during the organization's virtual Annual Meeting.
+The induction ceremony will be held on Tuesday, August 11, 2020 during Session 5.04 from 12:30 pm-1:30 pm EDT.
+The Accounting Hall of Fame originated at The Ohio State University in 1950 and has inducted 101 members since its inception.
 In 2017 the operations of The Accounting Hall of Fame were assumed by the AAA.

-Bruce Behn, a Past President of AAA, who chairs The Accounting Hall of Fame Committee, noted that this year's class of inductees represent an array of recent and contemporary professional and thought leaders from a variety of practice and educational backgrounds.
+Bruce Behn, a past president of AAA, who chairs The Accounting Hall of Fame Committee, stated that this year’s inductees represent a diverse group of accounting thought leaders from a breadth of practice and educational backgrounds.
 The nomination process engaged members of The Accounting Hall of Fame, the AAA and other professional accounting organizations.
-The inductees, William Louis Campfield, J. Lee Nicholson, Zoe-Vonna Palmrose, and Stephen Harland Penman are briefly profiled in the following information.
+The inductees, Victor Zinn Brink, Robert Mednick, Leslie French Seidman, Shyam Sunder, and Doyle Zane Williams are briefly profiled below.